-The addendum to the catalog of Vaughn College of Aeronautics and Technology is prepared by the office of public affairs in consultation with other departments.
+The catalog of Vaughn College of Aeronautics and Technology is prepared by the office of marketing and communications in consultation with other departments.

 While every effort is made to provide accurate and current information, the College, at its sole discretion, reserves the right to change without notice, statements concerning policies, rules, requirements, procedures, courses, curricula, schedules, activities, tuition, fees and calendars of the College that are set forth in this catalog.
 Such changes can be of any nature, including, but not limited to, the modification, cancellation or elimination of programs, classes or activities.